BalderHolst/uni-notes/Radio Communication.md

 The electric field ocillation enduces a current in the antenna.

 Gain for transmission = Gain for reception.

+Strength decreases with the *square of the distance*.
 ##### Point Antenna
 Theoretical antenna, an unfinetly small point.
 Transmits signals in a sphere, therefore it is *isotropic*. $0\ \mathrm{dBi}$.

 ##### Dipole Antenna
 It transmits more power in one direction.
 $$ 0\ \mathrm{dBd} = 2.15\ \mathrm{dBi}$$
+##### Ground Place Antenna
+Works exactly like the dipole.

+Good for when you don't know where you are receiving/transmitting to.

+##### Reflector (Yagi-Uda Antenna)
+Directional antenna.
+Good when you *know* where your recipient is.

+#### Radio Link Budget
+You have a transmitter (Tx) and a receiver (Rx).

+*QUESTION*: Do we have enough signal strength to reveive the signal?

+1. Cable loss
+2. Antenna gain
+3. Transmission loss (FSPL - Free Space Path Loss)
+4. Receiver antenna loss
+5. Cable

+To answer the question, look at *signal-to-noise-ratio* (SNR) on the receiver.

 ---
 #drones